JonathanReeve/template-course-website/content/index.md

 ### Final Project

-Your final project will be an focused exploration of a public data set, accompanied with a discussion of the ethical issues that surround it.
+Your final project will be a focused exploration of a public data set, accompanied by a discussion of the ethical issues that surround it.

 During the final week of class, we'll have final project presentations.
 Your paper isn't required to be complete by then, but you'll be expected to speak about your project for 4 minutes.
 Consider it a conference presentation.